So, when it comes to eating in a Caloric Deficit to lose body fat, I find a lot of people seem to think they need to eat ONLY ‘Clean Foods’.

 “Going Low-Carb is great when I do it but I can’t keep it going any longer than about a week or 2.
 I’d lose some weight, put it back on again, feel bad, eat more and then I’d get back on the wagon and the cycle would happen again.”

-Now firstly, ‘Carbs’ or ‘Gluten’ or whatever is what this blog ISN’T about – it’s about being more Flexible in your daily Nutritional Plan and is it an OK thing to do? so let’s get to it..
+Now firstly, ‘Carbs’ or ‘Gluten’ or whatever is what this blog ISN’T about – it’s about being more Flexible in your daily Nutrition and the fact that it’s perfectly fine to do as long as you remain in a Caloric Deficit to lose body fat.

-Being more ‘flexible’ means being more in detail with the Calories/Macronutrients (Pro/Carbs/Fats/Fibre) you’re taking in to manipulate body composition (or in English ‘How You Look’) like we’ve gone through in the first 3 Blogs of this series.
+Being more ‘flexible’ means being more in ‘detail’ with the Calories/Macronutrients (Pro/Carbs/Fats/Fibre) you’re consuming daily/weekly to manipulate body composition (‘How You Look’).

-It stemmed from the IIFYM (If It Fits Your Macros) community that has caused massive debates in the past from ‘Flexible Dieters’ shoving really anything down their throats as long as it hits their total daily calorie and macronutrient intake.
+It stemmed from the ‘IIFYM’ (If It Fits Your Macros) community that has caused massive debates in the past from ‘Flexible Dieters’ eating ‘whatever foods they want’ as long as it hits their total daily calorie and macronutrient intake.

 Wonder has anyone considered an Irish version – ‘The Supermacs Diet’?